state-hiu/cybergis-osm-mappings/README.md

 ## Usage

 Extents are currently limited to bounding boxes in the `S W N E` format to conform closely to the `osm download` command explained in the [Downloading data from an OSM Server](http://geogig.org/docs/interaction/osm.html#downloading-data-from-an-osm-serve) section of the GeoGig User Manual.
+Complex geometry extents are possible but not sufficiently integrated to work at scale.
+You can do complex geometry extents, but it currently requires hand writing filters using the [Overpass Query Language](http://wiki.openstreetmap.org/wiki/Overpass_API/Language_Guide).

 The easist mapping to start with is the `basic:buildings_and_roads` mapping available at [[link]](https://github.com/state-hiu/cybergis-osm-mappings/blob/master/mappings/basic/buildings_and_roads.json).